Limitation of debts

 Yes, whether your claim is time-barred after 3 or 10 years, the limitation period can be extended - legally referred to as interruption of the limitation period.

-As a creditor, you can interrupt the statute of limitations yourself with a promissory note, a demand for payment through the enforcement court, civil court or get a debt collection company or lawyer to help you.
+As a creditor, you can interrupt the statute of limitations yourself using a promissory note, a demand for payment through the bailiff's court, the civil court or get a debt collection company or lawyer to help you.

 When should debts be recovered?